Click on the first letter of a song title for index

 author of this website.
 Copyright dates are often approximate

-as many early songs were self-published then later picked up by a larger music publishing house.
+as many songs were self-published then later picked up by a larger music publishing house.
 The most

 common sheet music might then have a later date.